At UB, we are committed to providing on-campus housing that meets the accommodation needs of all students.

 Please note, there is limited space available in on-campus housing and late requests may result in the denial of an accommodation not on its merit but based on space available.

 As appropriate we encourage students to self-identify to the professional staff in their Hall/Complex once they have arrived on campus.
 This helps to establish appropriate evacuation procedures, and notify staff of any other accessibility concerns they may have while living on campus.
-In some cases Housing Operations may notify Hall Directors/Complex Directors and appropriate staff of accommodations requested in their area.
+In some cases Housing Services may notify Hall Directors/Complex Directors and appropriate staff of accommodations requested in their area.